-4. Systemic Clinical Skills and Interventions: Students will practice through a systemic lens.

-D В Р М 4.1 Demonstrates and applies systemically informed theory in case conceptualizations, treatment plans, and clinical interventions 4.2 Provides systemically informed psychoeducation to clients as needed to achieve treatment goals 4.3 Evaluate clients' responses to systemic interventions and modifies them accordingly to better fit clients' needs and personal styles 4.4 Distinguish between content and process issues, their role in systemic therapy, and their potential impact on therapeutic outcomes danger to self, or others 5.2 Develop and implement plans to reduce the potential for danger to self and others 5.3 Recognize the need for, and make, appropriate referrals for adjunct services 5.4 Complete any needed documentation in a timely, accurate, and complete manner 5.5 With proper consent, regularly communicate with other professionals and stakeholders to inform treatment contextual issues.
-D В Р М 6.1 Demonstrates awareness and understanding of major characteristics of various contexts as defined by race, age, gender, ethnicity, sexual orientation, gender identity, SES, disability, health status, religion or spiritual affiliation, nation of origin, and any other relevant group of belongingness 6.2 Maintains a curious, non-judgmental stance regarding client's cultural and contextual background6.3 Manages therapy in a culturally sensitive way 6.4 Evaluates strengths, limitations, and contraindications of specific therapy models, in their application across various diverse contexts
+4. Systemic Clinical Skills and Interventions: Students will practice e thro ugh a syste mic lens. #1 D В P M me 4.1 Demonstrates and applies systemically informed theory in case tco conceptualizations, treatment plans, and clinical interventions nos 4.2 Provides systemically informed psychoeducation to clients as Student learning outcome needed to achieve treatment goals eari 4.3 Evaluates clients' responses to systemic interventions and nt] modifies them accordingly to better fit clients' needs and personal rde styles Str 4.4 Distinguishes between content and process issues, their role in systemic therapy, and their potential impact on therapeutic outcomes

+5. Crisis & Case Management: Students will assess and manage client safety & risk, and follow agency policies and procedures.
+D В P M 5.1 Routinely observes and assesses for indications of abuse, danger to self, or others 5.2 Develops and implements plans to reduce the potential for danger to self and others 5.3 Recognizes the need for, and make, appropriate referrals for adjunct services 5.4 Completes any needed documentation in a timely, accurate, and complete manner 5.5 With proper consent, regularly communicates with other professionals and stakeholders to inform treatment

+Cultural and Contextual Issues: Students will demonstrate sensit and contextual issues. ivity with c ultura 1 #3 D В P M Student learning outcome 6.1 Demonstrates awareness and understanding of major characteristics of various contexts as defined by race, age, gender, ethnicity, sexual orientation, gender identity, SES, disability, health status, religion or spiritual affiliation, nation of origin, and any other relevant group of belongingness Student le 6.2 Maintains a curious, non-judgmental stance regarding client's cultural and contextual background6.3 Manages therapy in a culturally sensitive way 0,1 6.4 Evaluates strengths, limitations, and contraindications of specific therapy models, in their application across various diverse contexts